Cyber-Typhoon/Secure_Arch_Install_Oculink_AMD_eGPU/README.md

   sudo bootctl set-timeout menu-hidden echo "Set systemd-boot timeout hidden.
 Pressing and holding a key (the Space bar is commonly cited and the most reliable)."

-  #If you get a black screen, the amdgpu driver (or i915) likely failed to load.
+  #If you get a black screen, to debug:
-  #To debug:
   # Reboot.
-You can now press e in the systemd-boot menu to edit the kernel parameters.
-  # Try removing splash or, for Intel iGPU issues, adding i915.enable_guc=0 to test.
+  # Hold Space at boot → press 'e' → remove 'splash' or add 'i915.enable_guc=0' (Intel iGPU issue).
   # If issues arise after connecting the eGPU, try amdgpu.dc=0.
   ```
 - Verify configuration: